 Bay Day is a collaborative environmental festival hosted yearly by MCBP and Ocean Pines.
 The goal behind this day is to educate residents of the Coastal Bays watershed—specifically the St. Martin River—on actions they can take right in their own backyard to become more bay-friendly.
 To fulfill the goal, education is prioritized throughout the event!
 Attendees will experience a wide range of environmental exhibitors, nature-based crafts, live animal exhibits, boat rides, live music, kayak trips, interactive exhibits, hands-on activities, and informational tables.

 Each year over 35 environmental organizations participate, ranging from our local state parks and nonprofits to outdoor education providers.
 Their focuses include forests, farms, oysters, horticulture, birding, and ocean conservation.
-Please visit our calendar for details on this year’s event.
+Please visit our Facebook event page for more details on the event.